 Due to massive marketing efforts over the last decade or two, everyone has heard of CarFax.
 As a result, many dealerships will show you a CarFax report or offer access to it through their website.
 However, if you look closely at the very end of any CarFax report, you will see the following language:

 CARFAX DEPENDS ON ITS SOURCES FOR THE ACCURACY AND RELIABILITY OF ITS INFORMATION.
 THEREFORE, NO RESPONSIBILITY IS ASSUMED BY CARFAX OR ITS AGENTS FOR ERRORS OR OMISSIONS IN THIS REPORT.

-It also never hurts to just run a general search on the vehicle’s VIN.
-You may find advertisements for the vehicle showing a much different price than what you are being asked to pay or in some cases, photos of prior damages.
-It’s quick and it’s free, so it’s worth spending a little time researching.
+It also never hurts just to run a general search on the vehicle’s VIN.
+You may find advertisements for the vehicle showing a much different price than what you are being asked to pay or, in some cases, photos of prior damages.
+It’s quick, and it’s free, so it’s worth spending a little time researching.

 If you’ve done your online research on a used car and ready to purchase it, the last thing I would recommend doing is having an experienced body shop take a look at the vehicle.
 Most buyers are unable to see prior damage or repairs to vehicles.
 However, a trained body repair technician can usually tell if a car has had previous damage in a matter of minutes.
 For a relatively small fee, many body shops will inspect a vehicle for you to determine if it has prior damage.
 A reputable dealership should allow you to take the vehicle to a third-party body shop for inspection.
 If they are unwilling to do so, that likely indicates they have something to hide and that you should walk away from that deal.